yoyurec/logseq-sticky-headers/README.md

-<h1 align="center">"Sticky headers" plugin for Logseq</h1>
+<h1 align="center">"Sticky Headers" plugin for Logseq</h1>
 <p align="center">
     <a href="https://github.com/yoyurec/logseq-sticky-headers">
         <img src="icon.png" alt="logo" width="128" height="128" />
     </a>
 </p>

-`H1-H5` headers in page will "stick" to top on page scroll, helping you not to loose reading section name.
+`H1-H5` headers on the page will "stick" to the top when the page scrolls, helping you not to lose reading section names.

 ⚠ Position calculations are tricky, so reloading Logseq _(Ctrl/Cmd + R)_ sometimes needed after installing/uninstalling plugins or switching themes! ⚠